Chart Color Schemes

 Housing

-Enmore displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Enmore displays a diverse mix of dwelling types, with a predominantly rental market

-In Enmore, as per the latest Census, 17.5% of dwellings were houses, with the remaining 82.5% being semi-detached, apartments, or other types.
-In contrast, Sydney metropolitan area had no houses and no other dwellings recorded at that time.
-Home ownership in Enmore stood at 19.4%, while mortgaged dwellings accounted for 30.1% and rented ones made up 50.5%.
-The median monthly mortgage repayment was $2,994, aligning with Sydney metro's average.
-Median weekly rent in Enmore was $500, compared to unavailable data for Sydney metro at that time.
-Nationally, Enmore's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Enmore's dwelling structure, as per the latest Census, consisted of 17.5% houses and 82.5% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+Home ownership in Enmore stood at 19.4%, with 30.1% of dwellings mortgaged and 50.5% rented.
+The median monthly mortgage repayment in the area was $2,994, while the median weekly rent figure was recorded at $500.
+Nationally, Enmore's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing